Child Custody and Visitation Laws in Wyoming

 (Wyo.
 Stat. § 20-2-204(c) (2024); Evans v.
 Sharpe, 530 P.3d 298 (Wyo.
 2023).)

-The custodial parent's relocation with the child could qualify as a material change of circumstances, depending on how far away the parent is moving and whether it would affect the current visitation schedule.
-But even if it does meet the changed-circumstances requirement, the judge would have to look into the details to decide whether a custody or visitation modification would be in the chld's best interests. .
+As mentioned above, Wyoming requires either parent to give 30 days' notice before moving to a different city or state.
+This advance notice gives the other parent time to seek a modification in the current custody or visitation arrangement, if that's warranted.
+A parent's relocation (especially with the child) could qualify as a material change of circumstances, depending on the distance and whether the move would affect the current visitation schedule.
+But even if a move meets the changed-circumstances requirement, the judge would still have to look into the details to decide whether it would be in the child's best interests to modify the existing custody and visitation arrangements.

 Be aware that Wyoming has special rules for any changes to custody or visitation when a parent in the military is on temporary duty, deployed, or mobilized.
 (Wyo.
 Stat. § 20-2-205 (2024).)